-A blood test is the usual method of diagnosing lupus.
+A blood test for specific antibodies is the usual method of diagnosing lupus.
 Blood tests are also used to check for the presence of liver or kidney damage and to look for anemia, low platelet counts, and other changes associated with the disease.
 Drugs are usually prescribed to treat the disorder.
 Your veterinarian will be able to determine the most appropriate treatment for your pet.

-One cause of anterior uveitis ( see Disorders of the Anterior Uvea in Dogs : Inflammation of the Anterior Uvea) is the action of antibody-antigen complexes on the iris, which causes inflammation of the eye.
-Anterior uveitis often occurs during the recovery phase of canine hepatitis.
-Treatment of immune-mediated anterior uveitis may include whole-body corticosteroids and other drugs that suppress the immune system.
+One cause of anterior uveitis ( see Inflammation of the Anterior Uvea Inflammation of the Anterior Uvea The uvea (or the uveal tract) is the colored inside lining of the eye consisting of the iris, the ciliary body, and the choroid.
+The iris is the colored ring around the black pupil.
+The ciliary... read more ) is the action of antibody-antigen complexes on the iris, which causes inflammation of the eye.
+Anterior uveitis often occurs during the recovery phase of infectious canine hepatitis, caused by a virus.
+Treatment of immune-mediated anterior uveitis include medications to support healing in the eye and entire body.

 Canine rheumatoid arthritis is an autoimmune disease that produces inflammation and swelling of the joints.
 The condition is believed to occur as a result of immune complexes that are deposited in the tissue surrounding the joints.
 Animals with rheumatoid arthritis often have painful joints.
 This can be seen as a lameness that shifts from leg to leg and difficulty rising, walking, or climbing.
 The carpal (wrist), tarsal (ankle), and toe joints are the most commonly affected and may have signs of inflammation such as excessive warmth or swelling.
 The dog may also have a persistent fever.
 In addition to signs, x-rays of the joints, blood testing, and laboratory analysis of fluid removed from the joints may assist in diagnosis.
-Your veterinarian can prescribe several drugs that can help a pet with rheumatoid arthritis.
+Your veterinarian can prescribe drugs that affect the immune system to help a pet with rheumatoid arthritis.
 Follow the directions carefully for administration of medication.